Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Self Positioning Method

 \subsection{RBS Integration and Coordinate Transformation}

-The UAV is equipped with an RB-T. Base station on the ground are equipped with a single RB-R. As long as a sufficient number of base station appear within the FoV of the RB-T, the MT position can be obtained.

-Fig.~\ref{fig_2} illustrates the normal mounting approach of the RB-T system.
-The transformation \(\mathbf{T}_{BR}\) and \(\mathbf{R}_{BR}\) represent the pre-calibrated translation and rotation from the MT coordinate system to the UAV body coordinate system.
-This transformation ensures the correct mapping of position and orientation data from the DRBP system to the body frame of the UAV.
+In this subsection, we describe the general installation scheme for RB-T using a UAV as an example, as shown in Fig.~\ref{fig_2}, which illustrates the conventional mounting configuration of the RB-T module.
+The transformation parameters \(\mathbf{T}_{BR}\) and \(\mathbf{R}_{BR}\) represent the pre-calibrated translation vector and rotation matrix from the MT coordinate system to the UAV body frame.
+This transformation ensures accurate mapping of position and orientation estimates from the DRBP system into the UAV.

-Fig.~\ref{fig_3} illustrates the MT motion in both local (target) and world (init) coordinate systems.
-Suppose there is a network of \(n\) base station.
-Each base station is uniquely identified as \(B_i\).
-The MT movement is characterized by rotation matrices \(\mathbf{R}\) and displacement vectors \(\mathbf{T}\), transitioning from an initial state \(S_1\) to a final state \(S_2\).
-The key to positioning lies in the azimuth (bearing) angle $\theta$ and elevation (pitch) angle $\phi$ directly obtained from the RB-T. We set unit orientation vectors \(\mathbf{x}_{ij}\) to express the direction from the MT to base station \(B_i\) within the MT coordinate at states \(S_j\).
-These vectors are derived as follows:

-By combining the vectors $\mathbf{x}_{ij}$ and the BSL algorithm, we can obtain the 3D coordinates of base station in the MT coordinate system.
-And then SL compute the changes of MT position, which means calculating the rotation matrix \( \mathbf{R} \) and displacement \( \mathbf{T} \) from an initial state \(S_1\) to a final state \(S_2\):